 Imagine a circus.

-Now don’t get me wrong: both copyeditors and developmental editors are important.
-If every person in the circus is a little sloppy, the ringleader won’t be able to make it look good.
+Now don’t get me wrong: both types of editors are important.
 But while writers are often decent at editing themselves on a copyediting level, they are often blind to the type of big-picture changes that a ringleader can suggest.

 Official Definition: A developmental editor guides you through a deep revision of your book, helping you to improve it from the ground up.

-Let me give you 5 ways a developmental editor can help writers, so you can get a better idea of what you would get with developmental editing services.
+Let me give you 5 ways this kind of editor can help writers, so you can get a better idea of what you would get with this kind of editing services.

 1. Developmental Editors help you reshape your book